 - Gym, Arena, or Field Wifi Network – Make sure to test ahead of time to ensure a solid connection.
 If the network is slow, it may be worth the investment in a hotspot.
 Many organizations like having control of their own reliable and mobile internet connection for many situations, not just tryouts.

 - Wifi Hotspot – Look for one with long battery life and that can support many devices connected at once (ideally 10+).
 Pay a little extra for a high-speed data plan to make sure you don’t get bogged down in the middle of your evaluation.

 Devices – Phones, Tablets, and Laptops

 A good evaluation software platform will have apps available for both Android and iOS devices to ensure it works for every coach or evaluator.
-Some even have browser apps which can be accessed from a laptop or desktop computer and printable paper forms as an alternative for the less tech-savvy evaluators.
+Some even have browser apps that can be accessed from a laptop or desktop computer and printable paper forms as an alternative for the less tech-savvy evaluators.

 It’s usually not necessary to purchase new devices for evaluations – at most organizations, coaches and staff use their personal devices – which they typically prefer anyway.
 However, if you’re interested in purchasing new devices for the organization, iPads are great, and if on a budget, there are many good Android choices.
 We don’t recommend purchasing cheap devices, however.
 Many of the $75-$150 range devices are meant for playing kids games and their low computing power won’t provide the reliability and performance you’re going to want at a live evaluation event.